qqqlab/madflight-docs/docs/Board-RP2040.md

 ## madflight Limitiations

-- BBX: SDCARD only with SPI interface (not with MMC interface)
 - OUT: Consecutive even/odd PWM pins (e.g. pins 2,3 or 10,11) share the same timer and have the same frequency.